harryli0088/matrix-d3-react/README.md

 - `textOffset` {Number} defaults to `5`
 - `normalOpacity` {Number | String} defaults to `1`
 - `notHighlightedOpacity` {Number | String} defaults to `0.75`
+- `defaultHighlight` {Boolean} defaults to `true`, whether to highlight all the cells when the user is not mousing over the matrix
 - `transition` {String} defaults to `1s`

 ## Acknowledgments